- Causes of Fatigue Slideshow Pictures

 What's being done to help doctors obtain the most accurate results from diagnostic tests likely to be affected by the body clock?

-Just heightening their awareness of the problem helps.
-In addition, medical chronobiologists are working to develop test interpretation guidelines for doctors that take circadian rhythms into account.
+Just heightening their awareness of chronobiology has been important.
+In addition, medical chronobiologists are working to develop test interpretation guidelines that take circadian rhythms into account for doctors.